mathmotta/word-navigator/README.md

 Both __FileManagementService__ and __NavigationService__ implementations are configurable.

-For __FileManagementService__, the [FileService](/src/BluePrism.WordNavigator.Common/Services/IO/FileService.cs) and the [OnDemandFileService](/src/BluePrism.WordNavigator.Common/Services/IO/OnDemandFileService.cs) can be used. __FileService__ is a quicker service, more memory costly approach, better when dealing with small dictionaries as it loads all lines in memory.
+For __FileManagementService__, the [FileService](/src/BluePrism.WordNavigator.Common/Services/IO/FileService.cs) and the [OnDemandFileService](/src/BluePrism.WordNavigator.Common/Services/IO/OnDemandFileService.cs) can be used. __FileService__ is a quicker, more memory costly approach, better when dealing with small dictionaries as it loads all lines in memory.
 However it is not recommended for files that are too big (e.g. 100mb+), in such a case, the __OnDemandFileService__ is a better and much safer apporach as lines are lazily loaded.

 For __NavigationService__, only one word navigation was implemented, [WordNavigatioNService](/src/BluePrism.WordNavigator.Core/Navigation/WordNavigationService.cs).
 The setting is still optional for future extensions.

 ## Optional WordLength

 The WordLength setting is there because of the requirement restriction, but the application runs with any two words of same length!
+The WordLength setting can be removed and Word Navigator will work with any two words of same length!

 ## Log Settings